-The best way for how to report a reckless driver is to call 9-1-1.
+The best way for you to report a reckless driver in Michigan is to call 9-1-1.
 With the information about the vehicle that you provide, the 9-1-1 dispatcher will be able to direct the nearest police officer to make an emergency response.
-By reporting a reckless driver, you are helping to prevent serious, avoidable crashes.
+By reporting the driver, you are helping to prevent serious, avoidable crashes.

-As an attorney, I have litigated many serious car accident injury lawsuits caused by bad driving behavior.
+As a lawyer, I have litigated many serious car accident injury lawsuits caused by bad driving behavior.

 “Reckless” is a term that applies to so many different types of dangerous drivers.
 It includes aggressive speeders, tailgaters, distracted drivers who text, and intoxicated or drugged drivers.